Harald-U/kubernetes-handson/docs/lab1.md

         imagePullPolicy: Never
 ```

-With `imagePullPolicy: Never` Kubernetes will use your locally stored image.
-Default is `imagePullPolicy: Always` which will try to pull the image from Docker Hub.
+With `imagePullPolicy: Never` Kubernetes will use your image locally stored in Minikube.
+The default however is `imagePullPolicy: Always` which will try to pull the image from Docker Hub which will fail because there is no such image on Docker Hub.
+The bad thing is that Kubernetes will only show a failed pod (container creation failed) and you will need to figure out why it fails ...

 **/FYI**